United States Customs House (Ponce, Puerto Rico)

 The U.S. Customs House (Spanish: Aduana de Ponce), located at Bonaire and Aduana streets in barrio La Playa, Ponce, Puerto Rico, is the oldest customs house in Puerto Rico, and the only one of its type under the U.S. flag.
 As of 10 February 1988, the building was owned by the U.S. Customs Service, Washington, D.C.
 The building is listed on the U.S. National Register of Historic Places as "U.S. Custom House".
-It was listed on 10 February 1988.
+It was listed on 10 February 1988 and later on the Puerto Rico Register of Historic Sites and Zones in 2001.

 Historical background

 The Ponce Customs House opened in 1842.
 At that time, customs administrative offices and warehouses were located on the first floor, while the second floor was devoted to dwelling units for the director of the customhouse and for the captain of the Port of Ponce.
 In 1845 the customhouse survived a terrible fire that destroyed most of the Ponce port vicinity.
 During the Spanish-American occupation, In 1898 General Nelson A. Miles established the headquarters of the American army in the customhouse during the Spanish–American War, from which he directed the invasion of the southern part of Puerto Rico.
 Salvador Brau, noted Puerto Rican historian, served as the head appraiser for the Spanish customs service in Ponce; after the American occupation, he was appointed by General Miles as Customs Administrator of Puerto Rico, a post he held for many years.

 During the period of significance, Ponce was the second most populous city in Puerto Rico, with a population of about 70,000, and for most of the period, the second busiest port, after San Juan.

 Following a major earthquake in 1918, the U.S. Customs Service undertook a comprehensive program of rebuilding and new construction.
 The remodeling may have been under the supervision of Albert B. Nichols, architect and inspector of buildings under the Supervising Architect of the Treasury's San Juan field office.
 A sheet of drawings, unsigned and undated, for the remodeling are in the San Juan Custom House files, and the Puerto Rico Historic Preservation Office believes that they may be Nichols' work.
 Three other sheets signed by Rafael Carmoega, Chief architect of the insular government and presumed to date from August 1930, exist in the Public Building Service records.

 The Ponce Custom House was designated a historic customhouse by the Secretary of the Treasury in 1972.
 Despite its 1924 remodeling, it remains an important example of Spanish Colonial architecture outside Old San Juan.